Prerogatives of the Divine Son

 Entering God’s Rest

-4 Therefore, while1 the promise of entering his rest still stands, let us take every precaution2 so that none of you appear to have fallen short of it.
-2 For good news has been proclaimed to us just as it was to them; but the message they heard did them no good, for they were not united by faith with those who heard and obeyed it.3 3For we who have believed enter that rest, just as God has said: “So I swore in my wrath, ‘They shall not enter my rest.’”4 And yet from the foundation of the world his works have stood complete.
+4 Therefore, while1 the promise of entering his rest still stands, let us take every precaution,2 so that none of you appear to have fallen short of it.
+2 For good news has been proclaimed to us, just as it was to them; but the message they heard did them no good, for they were not united by faith with those who heard and obeyed it.3 3For we who have believed enter that rest, just as God has said: “As I swore in my wrath, ‘They shall not enter my rest.’”4 And yet from the founding of the world his works have stood complete.
 4 For in a certain place he spoke about the seventh day like this: “And on the seventh day God rested from all his works.”5 5And he does so again in this passage: “They shall not enter my rest.”6

-6 Therefore, since it remains for some to enter it, and since those to whom it was first proclaimed failed to enter it because of disobedience, 7 he again designates a certain day—calling it “Today”—when, a great while later, he spoke through David in the words just quoted, “Today, if you hear his voice, do not harden your hearts.”7 8 For if Joshua had given them rest, he would not have spoken of another day after that.
+6 Therefore, since it remains for some to enter it, and since those to whom it was first proclaimed failed to enter it because of disobedience, 7 he again designates a certain day—calling it “Today”—when, a great while later, he spoke through David in the words just quoted: “Today, if you hear his voice, do not harden your hearts.”7 8 For if Joshua had given them rest, he would not have spoken of another day after that.
 9 So then: There remains a Sabbath rest for the people of God.
 10 For anyone who has entered his rest has also rested from his own works, just as God did from his.
-11 Therefore let us make every effort to enter that rest, so that no one falls by following their example8 of disobedience.
+11 Let us therefore make every effort to enter that rest, so that no one falls by following their example8 of disobedience.
 12 For the word of God is living and active and sharper than any two-edged sword, piercing all the way to the division of soul and spirit, and of joints and marrow; and it is able to judge the thoughts and intentions of the heart.
 13 Moreover, there is no creature hidden from his sight, but all things are naked and exposed before the eyes of him to whom we must give an account.

 A Compassionate High Priest

-14 Seeing then that we have a great high priest who has passed through the heavens—Jesus, the Son of God—let us firmly hold to our confession.
-15 For we do not have a high priest who is unable to sympathize with our weaknesses, but who at all points was tempted just as we are, and yet remained without sin.
-16 Let us therefore draw near to the throne of grace with confidence, so that we may receive mercy and find grace to help in time of need.
+14 Seeing then that we have a great high priest who has passed through the heavens—Jesus, the Son of God—let us hold firmly to our confession.
+15 For we do not have a high priest who is unable to sympathize with our weaknesses, but who at all points was tempted just as we are, yet remained without sin.
+16 Let us therefore draw near to the throne of grace with confidence, so that we may receive mercy, and find grace to help in time of need.

 - Or since